 Sexology is the study of human sexuality, behaviour and identity.
 It involves the promotion of a sex-positive approach, through education, guidance and therapy, and also includes the assessment, diagnosis and treatment of sexual dysfunctions.
 Sexologists assist couples and individuals with concerns around sexual functioning, sexual health and sexual well-being, as well as offering guidance on sexual enrichment.
 Sexuality is viewed in a non-judgmental and positive manner.
 A consultation with a trained, accredited sexologist generally involves discussions around sexuality and relationships, but may also include questions about upbringing, lifestyle and family.

 2. What happens in a sex therapy session?

 A consultation with a thoroughly trained and accredited sexologist involves talking – much like one would do with a psychologist.
-Each session the client(s) will explore aspects of their sexual behaviour and feelings, and after each session the client(s) should have homework tasks to complete at home and report back on at the following session.
+Each session the client(s) will explore aspects of their sexual behaviour and feelings, and after each session the client(s) may have exercises to complete at home and report back on at the following session.
 Engagement in the sessions and with the exercises in between sessions is crucial for a successful outcome.

 3. Do I have to be in a relationship to come for a consultation?

 Not at all.
 Catriona sees both individuals and couples for consultations, and often sees individuals who have recently ended a relationship, wish to find a new partner, or are content being single.

 4. Have you stopped having sex and want to get your love life back on track?

 Catriona often deals with couples and individuals who have lost their spark, or who feel that sex has become a chore.
 This is a very common complaint of many couples – in between work, children and life stressors, sex often moves down our list priorities, and Catriona can assist you in reconnecting sexually and intimately.